BSDExabio/OpenMDlr-amber/README.md

 conda activate OpenFold-amber
 # Install AmberTools20 within the environment
 conda install -c conda-forge ambertools=20
-# Check that Numpy and Biopython
+# Check that Numpy and Biopython are installed
 conda install numpy
 conda install biopython
+conda install MDAnalysis
 ```

 3. Clone or download this git repository to a single position.